Yeni Mosque, Edessa: Structure

-Inside the mosque, the mihrab (praying niche) is preserved on the south wall of the building, as well as two wooden square balconies at the corners, which are accessed by stairs opening into the thickness of the wall.
+Inside the mosque, the mihrab (or praying niche) is preserved on the south wall of the building, as well as two wooden square balconies at the corners, which are accessed by stairs opening into the thickness of the wall.
 A long wooden portico (which no longer exists) used to ran along the northern wall, as is inferred from the corresponding access stairs that once led to it as well as to the mosque's minaret.

 Inside, the painted decoration of the dome is also preserved, organized in a radial arrangement.
 Triangular partitions are decorated with repeating geometric shapes and floral motifs, stars with crescents and heart-shaped clams, elements belonging to the artistic vocabulary of the 19th century.
 Peripherally, at the base of the dome, excerpts from the Quran are imprinted.